 If you think you might be a good match for Bandit, and are interested in meeting him, please go to our website at angelsonwheels.org, click on the applications tab, and complete the on-line adoption application.

-This pup is being fostered in a South Naperville, IL home, with his brother which is where you and your family would go to meet her.
-All family members, including 4-legged, must be present at the meet and greet to adopt.
-In order to schedule a meet and greet, please submit and adoption application which can be found on-line at http://angelsonwheels.org/canine-adoption-application/ Once we receive the application we will process.
-It does take some time, so please be patient.
-Thank you.
-For additional information about our adoption process, please go to our website at angelsonwheels.org and click on the "adoptable" tab.
+Bandit is being fostered in a Naperville, IL home which is where you and your family would go to meet him.
+All family members, must be present at the meet and greet to adopt.
+In order to schedule a meet and greet, please submit and adoption application which can be found on-line at http://angelsonwheels.org/canine-adoption-application/ Once we receive the application we will process it.
+For additional information about our adoption process, please go to our website at angelsonwheels.org and click on the adoptable tab.